The MiSo Lab Team

 Nicole received her B.A. in Psychology from Yale University in December 2022 and was a research assistant at the Yale Center for Emotional Intelligence before moving to Rochester.
 She is interested in how children develop an awareness of their own social identities and how that influences their navigation of the social world.

-Nicole’s Seasonal Treat: emoji stickers + gifs
+Nicole’s Seasonal Treat: matcha lemonade

 Graduate Students